-A new regime introduced by Regulations 74 to 76 of the Public Contracts Regulations 2015 for (generally speaking, though with a couple of exceptions) services that used to fall under the previous, Part B Services regime.
+A new regime introduced by Regulations 74 to 76 of the Public Contracts Regulations 2015 for (generally speaking though with a couple of exceptions) services that used to fall under the previous Part B Services regime.
 The services covered by the light touch regime are set out at Schedule 3 of the 2015 regulations.
-As the name suggests, they are subject to lighter regulation than other services.
-If the value of the contract is over the relevant EU threshold the contracting authority must advertise it in the OJEU, but there is flexibility as to the design of the remainder of the procurement process (provided that safeguards around equal treatment and transparency are observed).
+As the name suggests they are subject to lighter regulation than other services.
+If the value of the contract is over the relevant value threshold the contracting authority must advertise it in the FTS but there is flexibility as to the design of the remainder of the procurement process (provided that safeguards around equal treatment and transparency are observed).

 A mini competition is a means of making a call-off for a multi-supplier framework agreement.
 It is used to re-open competition between all those suppliers within a framework agreement who are capable of meeting a particular need.
 The framework agreement must specify the circumstances when a mini-competition may be used and the terms which may be subject to re-opening of competition.
 The criteria for selecting the most economically advantageous tender must also be set out in the framework agreement.

 The overarching criterion used to select the winning tender which is assessed through applying the contract award criteria.
 It may include the best price-quality ratio or instead may use lowest price alone.

 Negotiated procedure without notice (or without prior publication)